okeeffed/cheat-sheets/Advanced-React-Redux.md

 const token = localStorage.getItem('token');
 // if we have a token, consider the user to be signed in if (token) {
-	// we need to update application state
+	// we need to update application state - the dispatch method
+	// any action can be sent off in the dispatch store.dispatch()
 }
 ```